BestTimesToVisit.com Logo

 culture

-Embrace the 'island time' mentality – things move at a more relaxed pace here.
-Don't get frustrated if service is a little slower; instead, relax, enjoy the scenery, and engage in friendly conversation with locals.
+Embrace the 'island time' pace – things move a little slower here, and that's part of the charm!
+Don't get frustrated if service is relaxed; instead, take a deep breath, enjoy the scenery, and engage in friendly conversation.
 A simple 'Good morning' or 'Good afternoon' goes a long way.

 packing